MIAMI MARITIME & ADMIRALTY LAWYER

 Get Help after a Miami, Florida Maritime Accident or Injury

 Maritime injuries require special expertise and experience from an attorney who has handled these claims successfully over a number of years.
-For help after a slip or trip and fall, collision, assault or other injury as a crewmember or passenger on board a vessel in Florida navigable waters and beyond, call the Law Offices of Brandon L. Chase at 305-677-2228 for a free case evaluation with an experienced and successful Miami maritime and admiralty law attorney.
+For help after a slip or trip and fall, collision, assault or other injury as a crewmember or passenger on board a vessel in Florida navigable waters and beyond, call Chase Justice Injury Attorneys at 305-677-2228 for a free case evaluation with an experienced and successful Miami maritime and admiralty law attorney.